django-daiquiri/daiquiri-docker-compose/readme.md

     The `makefile` will use the `variables.local` file if such a file exists.

-1. Build by running `make`

-1. Maybe create an daiquiri user

-    Note that we decided not to automatically create any user account for the freshly created Daiquiri instance.
-You may want to do this manually.

-    ```shell
-    # connect to the docker
-    docker exec -ti daiquiri bash
-    ```
 1. Create a superuser for the Daiquiri instance

     ```shell